Daily affirmations for success when you feel stuck

 The difference between “I am incredibly successful” (your brain: no) and “My daily efforts are adding up even when I can’t see it yet” (your brain: …okay, maybe).
 One is a destination.
 One is a direction.
 Your brain can move toward direction even when the destination feels impossible.

-Read through the list and notice your gut reaction to each one.
-The ones that make you feel a flicker of something, not full belief, just a crack of possibility, those are your starting point.
+How to find the ones that will work for you right now: Read through the list and notice your gut reaction.
+The ones that make you feel a flicker of something – not full belief, just a crack of possibility – those are your starting point.
 The ones that make you roll your eyes are too far away.
 The ones that feel completely obvious aren’t doing any work.
 You want the ones that feel like a slight stretch.
 A little uncomfortable.
-Like something you want to be true badly enough that you can almost touch it.
+Like something you want to be true badly enough you can almost touch it.

 Those are yours.
 Start there.